Standards for Equality Bodies

 How will standards help to improve equality in Europe?

-Standards will lead to Equality Bodies that have:
+The implementation of the Directives on Standards for Equality Bodies will lead to Equality Bodies that have:

 • Better guarantees for their independence